ahinkka/my-little-ruuvi-setup/README.md

 ## Licensing

-The code directly connected to RuuviCollector is licensed under the same license as the original RuuviCollector, MIT.
-Other parts are under GPL3.
+This piece of software is licensed under GPLv3.